SIUNE 1998.119

 By Ruth McDougall

-This painting by John Siune responds to the Papua New Guinean defence forces’ use of military helicopters supplied by the Australian government against the Bougainville Revolutionary Army (BRA).
-The decade-long civil war (1988–98), in the now-autonomous region of Bougainville in far-eastern Papua New Guinea, was ignited by the environmental consequences and distribution of royalties of the majority foreign-owned Panguna mine (operated by British–Australian company Rio Tinto).
+This painting responds to the Papua New Guinean defence forces’ use of military helicopters, supplied by the Australian government, against the Bougainville Revolutionary Army (BRA).
+The decade-long civil war (1988–98) in the now-autonomous region of Bougainville, in far-eastern Papua New Guinea, was ignited by the environmental damage and unequal distribution of wealth caused by the majority foreign-owned Panguna copper and gold mine (operated by British–Australian company Rio Tinto).
 The war claimed the lives of thousands of Bougainville landowners and Papua New Guinean soldiers.
-In Siune’s painting, the disparity between the two forces is emphasised – as is the need for independent documentation of the conditions on the ground.
-Siune, in the guise of the EMTV News camera, depicts the BRA in villagers’ clothes, barefoot and largely unarmed, while their better-equipped ‘redskin’ opponents attack in force. (‘Redskin’ is the name given to other Papua New Guineans by those living in Bougainville.)
+Siune’s painting emphaises the disparity between the two forces and the need for independent documentation of conditions on the ground.
+Siune, in the guise of the EMTV News camera, depicts the BRA in villagers’ clothes – barefoot and largely unarmed – while their better-equipped ‘redskin’ opponents attack in force. (‘Redskin’ is the name given to other Papua New Guineans by those living in Bougainville.)

 Connected objects